mattdiamond/Recorderjs/README.md

 ---------
 ### Building from sources

 Prebuilt sources are included in the dist folder.
 However below are instructions if you want to build them yourself.
+Opus and speex are compiled without SIMD optimizations.
+Performace is significantly worse with SIMD optimizations enabled.

 [Install EMScripten](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html)